-As the leading player in France and a major one in Europe and North America, Descours & Cabaud offers the broadest range of products and services on the market, via its two European brands, Prolians and Dexis.
+As the leading player in France and a major one in Europe and North America, Descours & Cabaud offers the broadest range of products and services on the market, via its tree European brands, DEXIS, PROLIANS and HYDRALIANS.

-Dexis is the partner brand for players in the industrial sector.
-Dexis helps its customers grow and perform to the highest standard thanks to a transnational offering of supplies for industrial maintenance and personal protective equipment.
-Dexis has 175 points of sale in 10 European countries.
+DEXIS is the partner brand for players in the industrial sector.
+Expert in all sectors of industry, DEXIS helps boost the performanceof its customers through a comprehensive offering of industrial maintenance solutions covering mechatronics, machining, and personal protective equipment.

 The history of Descours & Cabaud starts in Gray, in Haute-Saône where the Dufournel family owned blast furnaces.